 • Comes with five 8 inch long hook and loop mounting straps to conviniently fasten the dimmer to your support bars so it is out of the way.

-WARNING: This powewr cord MUST be powered by a battery bank that is equipped with a smart charging controller chip typically found in recently made, higher end power banks.
-Newer power tool batteries that have USB ports will usually also work.
+WARNING: This power cord MUST be powered by a battery bank that is equipped with a smart charging controller chip typically found in recently made, higher end power banks.
+Newer power tool batteries that have USB Type-A ports will usually also work.
 Older power banks without the smart charging controller chip will not work and will cause flickering, or will turn off and not work due to their internal fuse.
-DO NOT EXCEED 2 LIGHT BARS.
+DO NOT EXCEED 2 LIGHT BARS WHEN POWERING BY USB.
 Exceeding 2 light bars connected in series will overload the current carrying capacity of the USB power converter circuit and may result in injury to you or damage to your equipment.
 It is normal for the USB connector (and sometimes your battery) to become slightly warm during operation, and for some slight buzzing at the USB power plug which is caused by the battery's USB output circuit design.